kafbat/ui-serde-glue/README.md

 You can read about Glue Schema [registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html) and how it can be applied for [Kafka usage](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html).

-For properties description and configuration example please see [docker-compose file](docker-compose/setup-example.yaml).
+For the properties description and configuration example, please take a look at [docker-compose file](docker-compose/setup-example.yaml).

 ### Building locally

-We use `DefaultCredentialsProvider` in tests, so should can configure env as described in its [documentation](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html).
+We use `DefaultCredentialsProvider` in tests, so one can configure env as described in its [documentation](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html).
 Authorized user should be able to create and delete Glue Schema registries and schemas.

 Example:
 ```